What is a mortgage prisoner and how do you break free?

 Homeowners generally become mortgage prisoners where there is a change in the market that means their circumstances are no longer attractive to lenders.

 After the 2008 financial crisis, lenders were forced to tighten their operating procedures.
 This included the introduction of tougher lending criteria.
-The idea was that these new rules would protect both banks and homeowners from a repeat of the financial devastation, but what about those who had been granted a mortgage under the old criteria?
+The idea was that these new rules would protect both banks and homeowners from a repeat of the financial devastation.
+But what about those who had been granted a mortgage under the old criteria?
 Before the financial crisis, homebuyers were often able to borrow up to 100% of the value of their new home.
-When the new lending criteria were introduced, those who had borrowed 100% of the value of their property found themselves unable to secure a new mortgage deal when their initial fixed period ended.
+When the new lending criteria were introduced, those who had previously borrowed 100% of the value of their property found themselves unable to secure a new mortgage deal when their initial fixed period ended.
 This was also the case for homeowners who bought at the height of the market and then experienced a drop in the value of their property, putting them into negative equity.

-A substantial number of homeowners were also made mortgage prisoners when Northern Rock and Bradford and Bingley were nationalised following their collapse during the financial crisis.
+A substantial number of homeowners were also made mortgage prisoners when Northern Rock and Bradford and Bingley were nationalised, following their collapse during the financial crisis.
 Once nationalised, they became inactive lenders and were therefore unable to offer alternative mortgage products to their customers.
 These customers find it difficult to secure mortgage lending elsewhere, as they’re unable to meet current lending criteria.